pl247/ai-toolkit/README.md

 5. AI Monitor for monitoring CPU, memory, GPU and VRAM utilization on your system
 6. WebUI simple user interface for testing and fine-tuning large language models
 7. OpenAI compatible API
-8. Vicuna 7B as well as Meta Open Pre-Trained Transformer 350m (OPT-350) language models
+8. Various LLMs such as Vicuna and Meta Open Pre-Trained Transformer models.
+Utility to download additional models from Hugging Face is included (see below)

-Note - the OPT-350 LLM is included mostly to show how far things have progressed in less than 1 year.

 ### Pre-requisites